-The design and features a wheelchair cushion can directly affect a mobility chair user's health, comfort and well-being.
-The National Pressure Ulcer Advisory Panel, an independent not-for-profit organization dedicated to the prevention and management of pressure ulcers, has established nine wheelchair cushion surface characteristics that determine the safety and efficacy of cushions for wheelchairs.
+The design and features a wheelchair cushion or pad can directly affect a mobility chair user's health, comfort and well-being.
+The National Pressure Ulcer Advisory Panel, an independent not-for-profit organization dedicated to the prevention and management of pressure ulcers, has established nine cushion surface characteristics that determine the safety and efficacy of cushions for wheelchairs.

 To ensure that the cushion you purchase is safe and appropriate, keep these factors in mind when shopping around.